aurotripathy/training-with-noise-reduces-overfitting/README.md

-# Training With Noise Reduces Overfitting
+# THe Unreasonable Effectiveness of Training With Jitter (i.e,, How to Reduces Overfitting)

-In the presence of small datasets, overfitting is a likely outcome meaning that the model does not generalize very well to test data.
+In the presence of a small dataset, overfitting is a likely outcome meaning that the model does not generalize very well to test data.
 In this example, we highlight a simple and powerful way to reduce overfitting.

 ## The Dataset